cristianvogel/spectralsuite/Spectral Suite for Kyma.md

 'Magic Dust' is all out phase randomisation, applying the 'funnel' spatial noise core described above to control the width up through the frequency spectrum.

-Furthermore, some of the processors only apply phase randomisation when needed.
+Some of the processors only apply phase randomisation when needed.
 This is particularly the case in the Shaped Freeze module, which will only randomise the phases on Tracks whose magnitudes are being partially or fully frozen whilst leaving unfrozen tracks to pass through.

 ## Frame Shape Programmer